jaabberwocky/ucsd-algorithms/README.md

 # Code submissions for UCSD Algorithms and Data Structures Specialisation

-Python code submissions in `Python3.8`.
+Python code submissions and packages.